Mary Patrice Erdmans

-This initial study led to other research on Polish newcomers including: moral conflicts related to Polish refugees’ decision to emigrate (1992); factors influencing labor market satisfaction for undocumented Polish immigrants working as home care providers for the elderly (1996); narratives of immigration in the Polish press in the post-communist era (1999); and the emergence of Polish immigrant enclaves in Chicago suburbs at the turn of the twenty-first century (2006).
-Currently I am collecting oral histories of Solidarnosc refugees who returned to Poland.
+This initial study led to other research on contemporary Polish migrants including: moral conflicts related to Polish refugees’ decision to emigrate; factors influencing labor market satisfaction for undocumented Polish migrants working as home care providers for the elderly; narratives of immigration in the Polish press in the post-communist era; and the emergence of Polish immigrant enclaves in Chicago suburbs at the turn of the twenty-first century.
+For links to these and other publications, seed the select publication list below.